Posted: 24 Jul. 2024 7 min. read

 Figure 1.
 Percentage of companies disclosing2

 The SEC’s final rule3 mandates public companies disclose material information regarding their cybersecurity risk management, strategy, and governance.
-It allows registrants to choose how much they disclose, enabling investors to draw their own conclusions.
+It allows registrants flexibility to disclose sufficient information for investors to draw their own conclusions on a company’s cyber programs.

 Most companies included: